-A bit further east, the valley of Glencoe is the essence of the wild, powerful, and stark beauty of the Highlands (and, I think, excuses the hurried tourist from needing to go north of Inverness).
-Along with its scenery, Glencoe offers a good dose of bloody clan history.
-Glencoe town is just a line of houses.
-One is a tiny, thatched, early-18th-century croft house jammed with local history.
-The huggable Glencoe and North Lorn Folk Museumis filled with humble exhibits gleaned from the town's old closets and attics.
+Glencoe town is just a line of houses, but it's worth stopping here for the huggable Glencoe Folk Museum.
+This tiny, thatched, early-18th-century croft house is jammed with humble exhibits gleaned from the town's old closets and attics.
 When one house was being rethatched, its owner found a cache of 200-year-old swords and pistols hidden there from the British Redcoats after the disastrous battle of Culloden.

-Three lochs and a series of canals cut Scotland in two.
-Oich, Lochy, and Ness were connected in the early 1800s by the great British engineer Thomas Telford.
-Traveling between Fort William and Inverness (60 miles), you'll follow Telford's work: 20 miles of canals and locks between 40 miles of lakes, raising ships from sea level to 51 feet (Ness), to 93 feet (Lochy), and to 106 feet (Oich).
-While "Neptune's Staircase," a series of locks near Fort William, is cleverly named, the best lock stop is Fort Augustus, where the canal hits Loch Ness.
-In Fort Augustus, the Caledonian Canal Heritage Centre, three locks above the main road, gives a good rundown on Telford's work (free).
-Stroll to the top of the locks past several shops and eateries for a fine view.
+If you do head up to Inverness from here, you'll find yourself along the impressive Caledonian Canal: three lochs and a series of canals cut Scotland in two, from Oban at the southwest end and Inverness at the other.
+Lochs Oich, Lochy, and Ness were connected in the early 1800s by the great British engineer Thomas Telford.
+Over 20 miles of canals and locks connecting 40 miles of lakes, Telford's raising ships from sea level to 51 feet (Ness), to 93 feet (Lochy), and to 106 feet (Oich).
+The best lock stop is Fort Augustus, where the canal hits Loch Ness.
+In Fort Augustus, the free Caledonian Canal Centre, three locks above the main road, gives a good rundown on Telford's work.

-You could zip ahead to Inverness (pop.
-42,000) and check out its bustling pedestrian downtown and riverside paths, but most people can't resist a stop at the biggest attraction in the area, Loch Ness.
-The loch, 24 miles long, less than a mile wide, and the third deepest in Europe, is deepest near the Urquhart Castle, and most monster sightings are in this area.
+Most people can't resist a stop along Loch Ness.
+The loch, 24 miles long, less than a mile wide, and the third deepest lake in Europe, is deepest near Urquhart Castle, and most monster sightings are in this area.
 I'll admit it: I had my zoom lens out and my eyes on the water.
-It's a thrilling thought, and there have been several seemingly reliable "sightings" (monks, police officers, and sonar images).
-But you're far more likely to spot Nessie kitsch.
-There are two "official," fascinating-but-overpriced Loch Ness Exhibition Centres and shops within 100 yards of each other — the one in the big stone mansion (closest to Inverness) is better.
+It's a thrilling thought…but the only monster you're certain to spot is a mountain of Nessie kitsch.
+Near Urquhart Castle are two "official," fascinating-but-overpriced Loch Ness Exhibition Centres and shops within 100 yards of each other — the one in the big stone mansion (closer to Inverness) is better.
 Have a visit, then steal away from the crowds, peer deep into the lake, and wait.